Harrison Bader Player Props: Yankees vs. Astros

 Astros Pitching Rankings

-- The Astros' 3.77 team ERA ranks second among all MLB pitching staffs.
+- The Astros have the second-ranked team ERA among all league pitching staffs (3.76).

-- Astros pitchers combine to rank 16th in baseball in home runs allowed (128 total, 1.2 per game).
+- Astros pitchers combine to rank 17th in baseball in home runs given up (131 total, 1.2 per game).

+- Verlander (6-5) gets the starting nod for the Astros in his 17th start of the season.
+He's put together a 3.15 ERA in 94 1/3 innings pitched, with 81 strikeouts.

-- In his most recent appearance on Saturday, the righty threw six innings against the Tampa Bay Rays, allowing two earned runs while surrendering four hits.
+- In his most recent appearance -- while pitching for the New York Mets -- the right-hander threw 5 1/3 innings against the Washington Nationals on Sunday, allowing one earned run while surrendering five hits.

+- The 40-year-old has amassed an ERA of 3.15, with 7.7 strikeouts per nine innings, in 16 games this season.
+Opposing hitters have a .219 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.